ArrayTag/ATFluidSegmentedControl/README.md

 fileprivate(set) public var segmentsCount: Int

 // The transition style between the default and selected state of the segments.
-Default is `.fade`. open var transitionStyle: SJFluidSegmentedControlTransitionStyle
+Default is `.fade`. open var transitionStyle: ATFluidSegmentedControlTransitionStyle

 // The style of the selecton shape.
-Default is `.liquid`. open var shapeStyle: SJFluidSegmentedControlShapeStyle
+Default is `.liquid`. open var shapeStyle: ATFluidSegmentedControlShapeStyle

 // The corner radius of the segmented control.
 Default is `0.0`.
 @IBInspectable open var cornerRadius: CGFloat